Anabm90/Junior-developer-test-project/README.md

 ## Installation & how to use:
 Here you need to provide the steps to get the project running:
   - Clone this repository.
-  -Go to the root in your CLI.
+  - Go to the root in your CLI.
   - Install all the dependencies, with your package manager.
   - Run it.
 It'll open a new tab on your browser with the SPA running localy.